Toolbox Reference#

 to use the Semaphore Cache server

-to get the contents of the GitHub repository instead of using GitHub server:
+to get the contents of the repository, instead of using git server:

 checkout --use-cache